scuzzydude/asimov/asimov.md

 "How did a little runt like you come from this tribe of giants anyway?
 Was your mother one of the magic people of the forest, captured by giants?
 Does your mother have hairy feet, Stinky Fingers?"

-Those were the last words every uttered by the warrior, for Stinky Fingers grabbed a large stone and leapt upon the warrior and smashed his head in.
+Those were the last words ever uttered by the warrior, for Stinky Fingers grabbed a large stone and leapt upon the warrior and smashed his head in.
 The other Be-ek-em warrior looked stunned for a moment and then started to raise his hammer.
 Hot thrust his spear through the warrior's throat.

 "Little warning next time, Stinky," said Hot.

 "No worries, cuz.
 I got this," Stinky Fingers pulls a bladder from his bag and unties the end, pouring the contents, a dark, runny, gooey and very stinky concoction, over his head.
-Hot makes a full circle survey, seeing the Be-ek-em warriors approaching them from all sides, outnumbering their contingent by three to one, more than that if you included the second ring, which involved women[^137] and children warriors all holding spears or stones.
+Hot makes a full circle survey, seeing the Be-ek-em warriors approaching them from all sides, outnumbering their contingent by three to one, more than that if you included the second ring, which involved women[^139] and children warriors all holding spears or stones.

 "People of the Brazos," Stinky Fingers shouts.
 "What was I when I came from the forest of the magic people."